kylestephens-labs/dental-review-mvp/docs/dentist_project/code_delivery/codex_review.md

 Please review cursor's work and provide any feedback.

-Please provide the following for the tasks t-... you did so codex can review your work
+Please provide the following for tasks 1-3 so codex can review your work

 -The task identifier plus the intent (“Task X– description, intent”).
 -A quick bullet list of what Cursor says it built or changed (touching code, tests, env/config).